 # The real issue is of burgeoning food stocks along with widespread hunger.

 # If we include unmilled paddy, foodgrain stock in the Food Corporation of India has now risen to almost 100 million MTs while the buffer stock norms is 41 million MTs.

-# This will increase even more as there is another week of procurement open in the rabi marketing season; there will be another round of procurement of kharif crop in a few months (49.9 million MTs of rice was the procurement during the kharif marketing season in 2019-20).
+# This will increase even more as there is another week of procurement open in the rabi marketing season; there will be another round of procurement of Kharif crop in a few months (49.9 million MTs of rice was procurement during the Kharif marketing season in 2019-20).